-ID Туре II Inidiia nama/fifia Requirement Priority Domain Description Rationale (justification) Related KPIs UC2.1 User Spectrum Market Authentication MUST Security / DLT A user must be able to authenticate in order to access the spectrum market and begin trading.
+ID Туре Unique name/title Requirement Priority Domain Description Rationale (justification) Related UC2.1 User Spectrum Market Authentication MUST Security / DLT A user must be able to authenticate in order to access the spectrum market and begin trading.
 Only those passing an initial governance-check can do so, related to UC2.18 requirement.
 The authentication will happen against the user profiles stored in the DLT.
-Access to the spectrum market A user must be able to authenticate with the system with the unique credentials.
-UC2.2 User Spectrum Market App Access (App/Browser) MUST Application (App) A user must be able to access the spectrum market app to be able to either register new available spectrum (generating spectokens) or to obtain spectrum for an area and time (buying spectokens).
+Access to the spectrum market A user r the unio UC2.2 User Spectrum Market App Access (App/Browser) MUST Application (App) A user must be able to access the spectrum market app to be able to either register new available spectrum (generating spectokens) or to obtain spectrum for an area and time (buying spectokens).
 This can be a browser-based access or an App.
-A user is able to open the in with her account and to access the GUI.
-UC2.3 User Regulator Certification MUST Security The regulator needs to have a certificate that allows its identification, necessary to apply the special rights to generate spectokens Regulator authority has special rights, i.e. to generate spectokens.
-Its identity needs to be identifiable Only with the certificate a certain set of actions are allowed, e.g. creating spectokens.
-UC2.4 User Visualize own Spectokens and Smart Contracts MUST Application (App) / DLT A user must be able to visualize the spectokens she owns and the corresponding smart contracts.
+User interaction with the 5GZORRO spectrum market A user i the GUI UC2.3 User Regulator Certification MUST Security The regulator needs to have a certificate that allows its identification, necessary to apply the special rights to generate spectokens Regulator authority has special rights, i.e. to generate spectokens.
+Its identity needs to be identifiable Only wi allowed UC2.4 User Visualize own Spectokens and Smart Contracts MUST Application (App) / DLT A user must be able to visualize the spectokens she owns and the corresponding smart contracts.
 Further, the App needs to be able to notify/alert of SLA breaches in the spectrum usage as defined in the smart contract.
 For that, the user needs to have the necessary permissions on the DLT.
-Browsing the spectoken assignments and smart contracts The spectrum market app displays the information belonging to a user and if an SLA breach is detected, a notification needs to be visible.
-UC2.5 System - Functional Spectoken Creation MUST Spectrum / DLT spectokens.
-The spectoken generation then Adding new spectokens to the market is necessary to enable dynamic spectrum allocation A new spectoken can be generated, but only by the regulator.
-UC2.6 System - Functional Tracking DLTs MUST Distributed Ledgers The DLTs keep track of the current status of the spectokens and associated smart contracts in the spectrum market.
-Any transaction of spectokens needs to be validated and added to the blockchain Spectoken trading will result in a transaction on the DLT that can be reviewed.
-If necessary, a smart contract is set up, which also can be reviewed.
-UC2.7 System - Functional Spectoken Trading MUST DLT / App · App needs to allow spectoken trading, any transaction needs to be reflected in the app.
-If a user buys a spectoken via the app, the new status of the spectoken assignments are displayed correctly.
+Browsing the spectoken assignments and smart contracts The spe belongi notifica UC2.5 System - Functional Spectoken Creation MUST Spectrum / DLT The system must be able to verify the regulator as the legal authority, who is able to generate spectokens.
+The spectoken generation then needs to be written to the DLT.
+For this, the regulator must have the necessary permissions.
+Adding new spectokens to the market is necessary to enable dynamic spectrum allocation A new s regulate UC2.6 System - Functional Tracking DLTs MUST Distributed Ledgers The DLTs keep track of the current status of the spectokens and associated smart contracts in the spectrum market.
+Any transaction of spectokens needs to be validated and added to the blockchain Spectok that car up, whi UC2.7 System - Functional Spectoken Trading MUST DLT / App When a stakeholder issues to buy spectokens via the app, the current market status in the DLT needs to be checked and updated (a transaction needs to be added to the blockchain) and it needs to be reflected in the app.
+This requirement is bound to requirement UC2.9.
+App needs to allow spectoken trading, any transaction needs to be reflected in the app.
+If a user spectok d KPIs must be able to authenticate with the system with ique credentials.